teddy-gustiaux/youtube-rss-finder/README.md

 ### Features

-Ever tried to find the RSS feed of a YouTube channel?
+Ever tried to find the RSS feed of a YouTube channel or playlist?
 It can be painful.

-This add-on automatically finds the RSS feed of any YouTube channel for you.
+This add-on automatically finds the RSS feed of any YouTube channel or playlist for you.
 It works anywhere on a channel, even when you are watching a video!

-When a channel RSS feed is found, the add-on will display its icon in the address bar.
+When an RSS feed is found, the add-on will display its icon in the address bar.
 Simply click on it and the RSS feed will be opened in a new tab!

 *Page action icon:*